Testing & Certification

 Our laboratory testing and certification experts are trained and equipped to ensure your lab facility maintains or exceeds regulatory compliance.
 Compliant labs create a workplace which is both ecologically responsible and adheres to rigorous safety standards for your employees.
 Our NSF International accredited examiners primarily test and certify chemical fume hoods, laminar flow hoods, biological safety cabinets, and clean rooms.

+Many labs require annual certification for safety reasons.
+If you’re located near our Wisconsin-based headquarters, we can travel to your facility each year for testing.
 We service research and industrial laboratories throughout the Midwest and Great Lakes regions of the United States.

 PSA offers testing and certification services for laboratory containment devices, including the following: